 City Council works to develop and refine their strategic planning and vision through a review of community needs and desired services.
-During a series of workshops, ii.
-Development of the Proposed Budget:
+During a series of workshops.

 City Council identifies goals and strategies that provide direction for City Staff to develop budget proposals for consideration.